 And it’s certainly not just for fitness class uses.
 It would be great for Karaoke, speaking engagements, churches, presentations, parties, music performances, or any other kind of small to medium sized event.
 This speaker even comes with a wired hand-held mic!

 Even if you’re not on the go, you’ll love having this speaker in your home or workplace.
-When I’m not using it for a class, I keep it in my home fitness room where it’s used daily during workouts and for practicing choreography for my classes.
+When I’m not using it for a class, I keep it in my home fitness studio where it’s used daily during workouts, with clients, and for practicing choreography for my classes.
 Sometimes I bring it downstairs when I’m cleaning or cooking and want music to fill the house.
 I like to listen to music pretty much constantly, so I’ve even used the Ion in my office while I’m working at the computer.

 I highly recommend the Ion World Rocker speaker.
-I use it on a daily basis and have for over eight months.
-It rocks!!
+I use it on a daily basis and have for over a year.
+Five stars — it rocks!!

 I’m always amazed at the fitness instructors who don’t use a mic.
 If shouting for an hour works well for you, great.
 It doesn’t for me.